Chicago Board of Trade

 The Chicago Board of Trade (CBOT) is an American futures and options exchange that was founded in 1848.
-On July 12, 2007, the CBOT merged with the Chicago Mercantile Exchange (CME) to form CME Group.
-CBOT and three other exchanges (CME, NYMEX, and COMEX) now operate as designated contract markets (DCM) of the CME Group.
+It operated as an independent exchange for more than 150 years, before merging with its long-time rival the Chicago Mercantile Exchange (CME) to form CME Group in 2007.
+It is now a designated contract market of the CME Group.

+Since 1930 it has operated out of the Chicago Board of Trade Building, a landmark Art Deco skyscraper in the Chicago Loop.